OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 </div>

-The security of an app is an important aspect of an application development cycle.
-A common security best practice recommends that the code be analyzed statically (SAST).
+Highly regulated industries typically have internal organizational security and compliance policies that they must comply with.
+Frequently, these procedures include employing specific static code analysis tools to test applications security.

-OutSystems provides an API that enables you to download the generated code for the current running apps.
-For mobile applications, the source code package returned by the API contains the server-side code and the native code.
-With this API, you can request the source code of an app and run-it against your in-house SAST tools.
+The OutSystems platform provides an API that enables you to download the generated code for the current running apps.
+The source code package returned by the API contains the server-side code and the native code, if it’s a mobile application.

+With this capability, you can extend OutSystems’s built-in security capabilities by integrating your preferred Static Application Security Testing (SAST) tool.
+This supports your security and compliance needs, facilitating integration into continuous deployment pipelines, where automated application source code security validations occur across multiple CI/CD stages.

 <div class = "info" markdown="1">